-As you list all the requirements and corresponding deadlines for college application, construct a timetable to help you organize and prioritize your tasks.
-We’ll get more into the details of these steps below to give you a better idea of how much time you’ll need for each.
+As you list all the requirements and corresponding deadlines for your college applications, make a timetable to help you organize and prioritize your tasks.
+We’ll get into the details of these steps below to give you a better idea of how much time you’ll need for each.

-And don’t worry — creating your application action plan is even simpler than it might sound.
+And don’t worry — creating your application action plan is simpler than it sounds.
 It’s just figuring out what you need to do and setting aside time on the calendar to stay on track!

 3. Prioritize Your Standardized Tests